eirikhanasand/iikg2001/exam/exam21.md

 4. Authentication of users

 ## Question 32
-In GDPR, the Right to be Informed is BEST related to which of the following privacy principles?
+In GDPR, the Right to be Informed is BEST related to which of the following privacy principles?<br/>
 Select one alternative:

 1. Retention